greg0ire/highway-to-shell/index.md

 Now that we've got better input, we need better output.
 Let's just add A CRT screen to the teletypewriter.
 That's a terminal.
 That's still a physical object separated from the real computer though.
 At the time it makes sense because the computer barely fits in a room, and costs a fortune.
+It can also be called a console.

 ---